DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/animationConfig/from.md

 ---
 ---
 ##### shortDescription
 Specifies an initial animation state.
-Use the [to](/Documentation/ApiReference/Common/Object_Structures/animationConfig/to/) property to specify a final state.
+Use the [to](/Documentation/ApiReference/Common/Object_Structures/animationConfig/to/) property to specify the final state.

 ---